cloebou/Metagenomics_resistome_kefir/README.md

 Output : 'joint_relativ.csv' and 'joint_norm.csv'

 ## Visual representation
-To visualize the output, some graphs can be generated in the "merging" directory.
-For better understanding, the input files to generate the graphs were put inside each folder with the according script.
+To visualize the output, some graphs can be generated in the "workflow/plot_stats" directory.
+To avoid repetition and heaviness, he input files to generate the graphs were not put with the according script, only the names.
-The ARGs are often classified according to the WHO antibiotics classification.
+The AMRs are often classified according to the WHO antibiotics classification.

 ### Reads and contigs count
 To get the number of reads per sample :